jean1880/frontend-interview-challenge/README.md

 This contains the mock data that will be used for the particular challenge.
 These are made up events, or multiple groups of events, depending on the challenge.

-#### `test.js`

-Each challenge has a test file to verify the output for a series of inputs.
-Tests can be ran as they would in any standard node package.

 ### Meeting Availability Challenge

 Find the available time slots within a given schedule.